-Module 22: Medical Malpractice/Professional Negligence
+Module 21: Medical Malpractice/Professional Negligence

-- A "regular" or "general" malpractice case against a physician involves professional negligence (prof. neg.also governs conduct of attorneys and accountants): - Elements of negligence [Note difference in breach]: - o Duty - o Breach standard of care is key difference - In Ordinary negligence failure to comply with custom is not automatically a breach of duty - In medical malpractice failure to comply with custom constitutes breach of duty - Standard of care - Custom (aka accepted practice) is dispositive - Sword and shield, it works for and against a physician - Actual causation - Proximate causation - o Damages - Damages are necessary for negligence (but not medical battery) - Consent issue is irrelevant here if it causes harm - Good results are not guaranteed. - New physicians are judged by the same standard as experienced physicians. - Can result from negligent diagnosis or treatment - Must cause damages - Many states have statutory reforms or limitations - Statutory Changes: - o Caps on pain-and-suffering damages - Threshold determination of merit by panel or administratice before lawsuit can go forward - ERISA (federal statute) effectively bars most lawsuits against insurance companies for wrongful denial of coverage - Damages are limited to cost of denied benefits - Only applies to employer-provided o Traditional, common law rule:
+- A "regular" or "general" malpractice case against a physician involves professional negligence (prof. neg.also governs conduct of attorneys and accountants): - Elements of negligence [Note difference in breach]: - o Duty

+- Breach standard of care is key difference - In Ordinary negligence failure to comply with custom is not automatically a breach of duty - it may be persuasive evidence of breach, but it need not be followed by the jury - In medical malpractice failure to comply with custom constitutes breach of duty - Standard of care - Custom (aka accepted practice) is dispositive - Sword and shield, it works for and against a physician - If the custom is to leave things in the chest cavity then I cannot be held liable for doing so - If custom is to check on the patient 20 times a day and I only check 19, I am liable - $\circ$ Actual causation - Proximate causation - Damages - Damages are necessary for negligence (but not medical battery) - Consent issue is irrelevant here if it causes harm - Good results are not guaranteed. - New physicians are judged by the same standard as experienced physicians. - Can result from negligent diagnosis or treatment - Must cause damages - Many states have statutory reforms or limitations - Statutory Changes: - Caps on pain-and-suffering damages - Threshold determination of merit by panel or administratice before lawsuit can go forward - ERISA (federal statute) effectively bars most lawsuits against insurance companies for wrongful denial of coverage - Damages are limited to cost of denied benefits - Only applies to employer-provided - Traditional, common law rule:

 - General practitioners standard: Minimally qualified general practitioners in the community (or a similar one) [LOCAL AREA COMPARISON] - Specialist standard: Minimally qualified specialists in the nation.
-[WHOLE NATION COMPARISON] - o Problem with traditional rule: Difficult to find experts to testify against neighbor to establish community standards. - Trend is to hold general practitioners to a national standard. - Allows meritorious lawsuits that would not survive the local area comparison - With new methods of transportation/information access doctors have the ability to become well informed
+[WHOLE NATION COMPARISON] - Problem with traditional rule: Difficult to find experts to testify against neighbor to establish community standards. - Trend is to hold general practitioners to a national standard. - Allows meritorious lawsuits that would not survive the local area comparison - With new methods of transportation/information access doctors have the ability to become well informed - Example: Campbell v.
+Pitt County Memorial Hospital'- Breech baby delivered regularly instead of by c-section, baby gets cerebral palsy.
+Issue is whether Defendant followed custom of profession.
+Rule: Doctor held to local standard, acted against custom here; but for nurse not reporting to supervising dr, supervising dr would've intervened and delivered baby by c-section